TreeTall369/electron_cuts/README.md

 FEATURE ARTICLE

+    feature objectives:
     +'article title' is an img with transparent background +feature image is photo relating to article below

 ZINE STAND SECTION

 we want the bottom half of the page to have three - six articles that have images, titles, by lines, and intro text, like a news stand

-    first section objectives:
-    + need to tune up design fonts, border, background image or color

-    second section objectives:
+    section objectives:
     + create design grid for 3-6 articles
     + find images, file with article txt
     + test different design layouts